SupercomputingWales/slurm_advanced_topics/_episodes/06-efficient-job-scripts.md

 env | grep SLURM

+sleep 30

 echo "This is task $SLURM_ARRAY_TASK_ID of $SLURM_ARRAY_TASK_COUNT" ./example.py ${SLURM_ARRAY_TASK_ID}

+OUTDIR=output_array
+mkdir -p $OUTDIR
+mv fig${SLURM_ARRAY_TASK_ID}.png $OUTDIR
 ~~~
 {: .language-bash}

-This script submits 5 independent jobs using 1 cpu each that will run for up to 5 minutes.
-The output and error filenames use new replacement patters *%A* (the job array's master allocation ID) and *%a* (job array index number) that allow us to uniquely idetify our jobs log files.
+This script submits 4 independent jobs using 1 cpu each that will run for up to 5 minutes.
+Notice that  the output and error filenames use new replacement patters *%A* (the job array's master allocation ID) and *%a* (job array index number) that allow us to uniquely identify our jobs log files.
 Each of these jobs will perform exactly the same instructions (execute a python script *example.py*) but with a varying argument defined by our job task ID.
-Our python script is a simple program to create a statiscal distribution, plot it and save it as an image file using the job ID number as identifier.
+Our python script is a simple program to create a probability distribution, plot it and save it as an image file using the job ID number as identifier.
+At the end, these image files are moved to a new output_array directory.

 > ## Running an array job...
 >